eiji03aero/memoria/LEARN.md

 - css in js supporting rsc
 - the css function needs to be imported via direct path to styled-system/css
     - you cannot reexport, the stylesheet would not be attached

+---

+# Makefile
+## Difficulty with exntending
+- cannot pass arguments like sh file can